Post Summary: Road Trip Planner tools and apps to make your trip a breeze!

 Here’s a picture of our google maps LITTERED with beautiful places to check out!

 Travel blogs are a great resource for detailed information and personal stories about road trip ideas all over the world.
-When researching places to see, we read tons of articles and blogs to get many perspectives and opinions.
+When researching places to see on a road trip, we read tons of articles and blogs to get many perspectives and opinions.

 While there are obvious benefits to actual travel guides, we like the personal touch of a blog the best.
 This way, we hear stories from a unique perspective and first-hand advice from people who have experienced a road trip route.